Gerald Hüther: Universal basic income

 Hüther is an advocate of the universal basic income (UBI).
 He also thinks that there will be a basic income in the near future because many employees will be replaced by robots or machines which are cheaper, more efficient and more accurate compared to humans and do not complain in contrast to humans.
 He thinks that the current school system in Germany trains people for those professions that will no longer exist in the future because they are being automated.

 Hierarchy

-Hüther thinks that the world has become so complex that hierarchy as a form of rule has become too controlling of people which is why hierarchies in social structures like companies are increasingly being dismantled.
+Hüther thinks that the world has become so complex that hierarchy as a form of rule has become too controlling of people, which is why strict hierarchies in social structures like companies and organizations are increasingly being dismantled.

 Reception

 According to German magazin Manager Magazin, Hüther is „[...] der bekannteste Hirnforscher in Deutschland [...]“ ('[...] the most famous neuroscientist in Germany [...]".